chb/indivo_server/doc/sphinx/source/api.rst

 Resetting an Account
 ^^^^^^^^^^^^^^^^^^^^

-If a password is forgotten, the solution is to reset the account, which will prevent logins until the new initialization URL is clicked, and the new password is entered.
+If a password is forgotten, the solution is to reset the account and email the user as with their initialization email.
+This will prevent logins until the new initialization URL is clicked, and the new password is entered.

+This could be accomplished with separate calls to

-DOESN'T EXIST!! /accounts/{ACCOUNT_ID}/reset
+DON'T EXIST!!

 ..
-   :http:post:`/accounts/{ACCOUNT_ID}/reset`

-This call sets the state of an account back to ``uninitialized``, and resets the secret URL.
-The initialize URL should then be resent as per the previous API call.
+   :http:post:`/accounts/{ACCOUNT_ID}/reset`, which sets the account state to ``uninitialized`` and resets the account secrets, and :http:post:`/accounts/{ACCOUNT_ID}/secret-resend`, but for efficiency's sake there exists a combined call:

+:http:post:`/accounts/{ACCOUNT_ID}/forgot-password`

+which does both of the above.

 Note that this call resets both the primary and secondary secrets.
 The user will need to be given this secondary secret in a channel other than email.
 If a User Interface Application performed this reset, then the secondary secret should display on screen while the primary secret is automatically sent by email.
-The user interface can obtain the secondary secret (which is short) by calling :http:get:`/accounts/{ACCOUNT_ID}`.
+The user interface could obtain the secondary secret (which is short) by calling :http:get:`/accounts/{ACCOUNT_ID}/secret`, but the call to :http:post:`/accounts/{ACCOUNT_ID}/forgot-password` returns the secondary secret to avoid the extra call.

 Iniitalizing an Account
 ^^^^^^^^^^^^^^^^^^^^^^^